alishalisha/alishalisha.github.io/README.md

 # Events!

 Harmony Editorial Apps are designed to be flexible and modular.
 To account for this (nearly) all of the javascript is event based.
-There are X events that are fired as the reader is interacting with these features:
+Events can be observed or triggered.

 **Events to observe** – To handle state changes